srirampraveen/tee/README.md

-Total Stock In the Shop: 550
+Total updated Stock In the Shop is :240